HRM-006: Employee Recognition for Classified Staff

 Example: A planned recognition program awards a $5,000 bonus to a nonexempt employee for improving attendance over an entire year.
 The employee’s hourly pay is $10.00 per hour or $20,800 per year (2080 hours x $10 per hour).
 Without the bonus, the employee’s overtime rate would be $15.00 ($10.00 x 1.5).
 With the bonus, any overtime earned during the entire year would need to be recomputed and paid at $16.44 ($20,800 + $5,000 = $25,800/2080 = $12.40 x 1.5 = $18.60).

 Note: All employees subject to this policy who are paid on an “hourly” (hour-by-hour) basis are considered nonexempt under Federal FLSA.

-Questions regarding the proper calculation of overtime pay should be directed to UHR Office of Consulting Services.
+Questions regarding the proper calculation of overtime pay should be directed to the appropriate HR Business Partner.
 Violations of FLSA could result in severe fines and penalties to the University.

 Questions about this policy should be directed to UVA Human Resources.